Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 6: Fetch weather data
 Referencing the activities from class, I now have the code printing the weather data of the searched town to the console.

+### Commit 7: Print current weather
+The app now prints the current weather details except for uvi.
+It looks like you need to pay for uvi info??
+I will ask in class.

 ## credits
 https://getbootstrap.com/docs/5.0